 The school district's enrollment growth came to a halt in the 2009-2010 school year.
-For 2013-14, Buffalo-Hanover-Montrose's K-12 enrollment stayed at the same number from the previous year.
-The five-year growth average is decreasing and currently at -6.6 students/year or -.33%.
-Total enrollment decline for the past five years is 33 students or -.57%.
+For 2014-15, Buffalo-Hanover-Montrose's K-12 enrollment went down 20 students from the previous year.
+The five-year growth average is decreasing and currently at -4.2 students/year.
+Total enrollment decline for the past five years is -21 students or -.37%.

-The enrollment as of October 1^{st} was 5,739.
-The asterisk by the number means that this number will be different from the official October 1^{st} seat count from the Minnesota Department of Education.
+The enrollment as of October $1^{\rm st}$ was 5,719.
+This number will be different from the official October $1^{\rm st}$ seat count from the Minnesota Department of Education.
 For internal purposes, students considered post-secondary or shared time are adjusted down in our internal monthly enrollment reports.
-Once the official October 1^{st} enrollment report is on MDE's website, the enrollment number could be 20-30 students higher.
+Once the official October $1^{\rm st}$ enrollment report is on MDE's website, the enrollment number could be 20-30 students higher.